PublicDataWorks/jekyll-test/docs/technical-content/new-city-setup/new-city-setup-instructions.md

 ### Test & View Locally

-In order to test PDM locally, you can setup the `INSTANCE_FILES_DIR` environment variable on your local machine to point it to the `instance-files` directory within this repository.
+In order to test PDM locally, you can setup the `INSTANCE_FILES_DIR` environment variable on your local machine to point to the `instance-files` directory within this repository.
 This will allow the PDM application to read from this absolute path and tailor the application to your cities requirements.

 **How?**